WordPress Web Accessibility

 - Free assistive technology from Essential accessibility enables persons with disabilities to type, move the mouse, or read the screen.

-Other WordPress Web Accessibility plugins
+Other WordPress Web Accessibility features

 - Accessible Fonts: The Accessibility Widget helps to create a font-size switcher widget for website sidebars.
 This way, readers on your site can easily change the text size according to their needs.
 This enables readers on the site to easily change the text size to suit their needs.

 - Text to Speech: For web users with sight impairment, having audio options is critical.
 One plugin that helps to achieve that is Speaker-Page to Speech.
 This plugin can create audio versions of posts and pages.
 The plugin offers human quality voices to select from and also supports more than 30 different languages.

 The most common plugins used to increase the accessibility of a WordPress website.

 - UserWay review and for the Accessibility Widget plugin (here)

 - AccessiBe review and for the Accessibility plugin (here)